Star Chart with More Detail

 from pytz import timezone

-from starplot import MapPlot, Projection, Star, DSO
+from starplot import MapPlot, Projection, Star, DSO, _

 from starplot.styles import PlotStyle, extensions